easymorph/EasyMorph-Action/README.md

 #### Task parameters section

 Project parameters to run the target task with.
-Task will fail in case of incorrectly specified parameter names.
+The task will fail in case of incorrectly specified parameter names.

 #### App reload section